 (The original recipe calls for Pecorino, and it’s also worth the effort to find it if you can at some point.
 Yummy!)

-For lunch, take a big bowl with room to mix, toss together 2 cups of kale, 1 cup of brussels and a tablespoon or two of dressing.
+For lunch, take a big bowl with room to mix, and toss together 2 cups of kale, 1 cup of Brussels, and a tablespoon or two of dressing.

-Toss the greens until dressing has covered your hearty greens.
+Toss the greens until the dressing has covered your hearty greens.
 Dump it on a large plate and add a sprinkling of nuts and cheese as you wish, I usually do a large tablespoon or so of each.
-On a day when I’ve worked out or need/want a bit more protein I’ve added eggs, hard boiled or fried, or grilled chicken.
+On a day when I’ve worked out or need/want a bit more protein, I’ve added eggs, hard-boiled or fried, or grilled chicken.

 This salad is seriously the most satisfying salad I’ve had to date.
 The thought of salad for lunch has never thrilled me, but this may be my breakthrough.
 It is special enough to feel just a tad bit indulgent and easy enough to prep and store.

-- 1 bag of fresh brussels sprouts or 4 big handfuls of fresh Brussels, about 12 ounces
+- 12 ounces fresh brussels sprouts or about 4 big handfuls

-- 1 cup finely grated, or ½ cup thinly sliced and broken into bits, pecorino or parmesan cheese
+- 1/2-1 cup finely grated or shaved pecorino or parmesan cheese

 - 1 tablespoon finely chopped shallot